gody10/gody10/README.md

 - Looking for PhD opportunities in the field of Computer Vision, NLP, Reinforcement Learning, or in intersections of those
 - Experienced and Passionate Researcher
-- Research interests include Reinforcement Learning, Agent Decision Making in Complex Environments, Multi-Agent Decision Making, Game Theory and Multimodality
+- Research interests include Reinforcement Learning, Agent Decision Making in Complex Environments, Multi-Agent Decision Making, NLP and Multimodality
 - [Personal website](https://gody10.github.io)
 - Part-time Philosopher and Volleyball player
 - Dog lover